Danni4real/SocketWrapper/README.md

-A C++ socket wrapper, can send and receive a std::string
+A C++ socket wrapper, can send and receive std::string